Spratham72/TimeInputTimer/README.md

-# REACT APP FOR MANUAL INPUT TIMER (UPLERS REACT TEST SOLUTION)
+# REACT APP FOR MANUAL INPUT TIMER (UPLERS REACT TEST SOLUTION) CODILITY
 * Enter min sec
 * sec and min will be calculated once start is clicked
 * Functionality like pause/resume and reset is provided